liweinan/deepseek-answers/files/kube-proxy-cni.md

 ### 3. **Mermaid Diagram**

-The following Mermaid diagram shows the position of Kubernetes network components and their related projects in the OSI seven-layer network model, covering kube-proxy, CNI plugins, CoreDNS, Ingress controllers, Service Mesh, and underlying network components.
+The following Mermaid diagram shows the position of Kubernetes network components and their related projects in the OSI seven-layer network model, covering kube-proxy, CNI plugins, DNS, Ingress controllers, Service Mesh, and underlying network components.

 ```mermaid
 graph TD